foumart/AppleII.Project.template/README.md

 ### What does a build do:

-1. Cleans (or creates) a public/ folder and prepares it for a new build.
+1. Cleans (or creates) a `public/` folder and prepares it for a new build.
-2. Copies the emulator/ to the public/ folder.
+2. Copies the `emulator/` to the `public/` folder.
-3. Copies the source DSK image from dsk/ as well (disk image have the same name as the project).
+3. Copies the source DSK image from `dsk/` into `emulator/json/disks/` (disk image have the same name as the project).
 4. Converts all source files (.bas, .s, .asm) into the needed format for Apple II (BAS, BIN) and writes them on disk.
 5. Starts or Syncs the Apple II emulator - it will load the disk at boot and should try to run a basic STARTUP file right away.

 #### Useful for Development:

-- Live reload - the web Emulator will restart with any change you perform within the src/ folder.
+- Live reload - the web Emulator will restart with any change you perform within the `src/` folder.